 - Make sure both driving and driven equipment is correctly lubricated before start-up.
 See LUBRICATION. - Read starting checkpoints under OPERATION.
 Run equipment briefly to check for installation errors and make corrections.
-Follow with a trial run under normal operating conditions. - In event of trouble during installation or operation, do not attempt repairs of Howden Roots furnished equipment.
+Follow with a trial run under normal operating conditions. - In event of trouble during installation or operation, do not attempt repairs of Roots furnished equipment.
 Notify nearest Sales Office giving all nameplate information plus an outline of operating conditions and a description of the trouble. - Unauthorized attempts at equipment repair may void Manufacturer's warranty.
-Units out of warranty may be repaired or adjusted by the owner.
 It is recommended that such work be limited to the operations described this manual, using Factory Parts.
 Good inspection and maintenance practices should reduce the need for repairs.